Programming-0101/TheBook/manuscript/log-summary.md

 Add unit testing libraries and unit testing packages to existing programs : Demonstrate your ability to meet this learning outcome guide by completing the related assignments.

-Use unit tests to validate the requirements of a class’ design and behaviour : Demonstrate your ability to meet this learning outcome guide by completing the related assignments.
+Use unit tests to validate the requirements of a class' design and behaviour : Demonstrate your ability to meet this learning outcome guide by completing the related assignments.

 Diagnose and correct software problems by using unit tests